msoler95/MotorApp-public/README.md

 *(This repository doesn't contain code and it's only to showcase the app.
 The repository where the app is developed is private)*

 ## Description
-- Motorapp is an app that tells which maintenances you have to do to your vehicle and it notifies you when to them in the future.
+- Motorapp is an app that tells which maintenances you have to do to your vehicle.
+It also notifies you when you have do to them.
 - Current state: At the moment only motos are avaliable.
 In the future new vehicles like cars or scooters will be added.
 - Technologies: Angular 10, Ionic 4, Firebase